Who We Are

 Our mission is to create awesome, premium scooters for kids, with a few important underlying goals:

 "Riding the Runway" Catwalk?
 Tarmac?
-Adventure and style for all!
+Adventure and style.

 We’re making never boring, gender neutral / unisex scooters and products for kids.
 By creating the balance between feminine and masculine color combinations (and artwork), we hope Svolta scooters will never be blatantly identified as a ‘boy scooter’ or ‘girl scooter.'
-Much of our inspiration comes from mid century modern color palettes from fashion for adults, rather than the traditional pink and blue used for kids.
+Much of our inspiration comes from mid century modern color palettes from fashion and interior design.

 We are a DTC “Direct to Community” brand.
-We partner with nonprofit organizations serving children's education (i.e. schools) and charitable organizations inspiring creativity and innovation in kids.
-Learn more about our fundraising program for schools here.
-We think of it as “profit sharing” with the local communities rather than paying out to big box retailers.
+We partner with nonprofits serving children's education (i.e. schools), organizations inspiring creativity and innovation in kids, and other charitable establishments benefiting the health and well-being of children.
+Let's chat about fundraising opportunities here.
+We think of it as profit sharing with the local communities rather than paying out to big box retailers.

 When we think ‘volta’ we think ‘lightning bolt.’
 When we think ‘androgynous’ we think ‘Bowie.’
 The bolt we’ve created to represent Svolta pays homage to David Bowie, who was a trailblazer!
 We will forever be inspired by his ability to ride the lines of androgyny, rebel against conformity, and challenge outdated ideology.